-Special Educational Information Report & Policy 2020-2021
+Special Educational Needs and Disability Information Report and Policy 2023-2024

-This report sets out our annual offer to children with Special Educational Needs and/or Disability (SEND).
-To be effective it needs the views of all parents/carers, learners, governors and members of staff.
-Please engage with our annual process to 'assess, plan, do, and review' provision for SEND and contact any of the people below with your views:-
+This policy sets out our annual offer to children with Special Educational Needs and/or Disability (SEND).
+This document reports on and shares current data relating to SEND, helping us to shape provision to meet our current need across the school.
+In order for this policy to be effective it needs the views of all parents/carers, learners, governors and members of staff.
+Please engage with our annual process to 'assess, plan, do, and review' provision for SEND and contact any of the people below with your views:

-• Deputy Headteacher: Mrs A Northrop

-Assistant Headteacher/SENDCo: Mrs S Bond
+Heads of School: Mrs A Northrop/Mr S Cope Assistant Headteacher/SENDCo: Mrs S Bond